PulgolinO/bj2feeder/README.md

 ```
 os.chdir( '/home/username/some_folder' )
 ```
-Which you define the folder where your torrents will be downloaded.
+Which you define the folder where your torrents will be downloaded.<br/>

 ```
 RELEASES = [ "Release1|Release2|Release3" ]